Inequality and Network Formation Games: Preliminaries

-Proposition~\ref{prop:fab2003:range} summarizes some of the basic observations made in \cite{Fab2003} regarding the topologies of efficient and equilibrium outcomes for different values of $\alpha$.
-The three regimes for $\alpha$ will inform our analysis of the UC's NIR in what follows.
+Fabrikant \etal identify the topologies of efficient and Nash equilibrium strategies for three different regimes of $\alpha$, which we summarize in Proposition~\ref{prop:fab2003:range}.
+These results will play prominently in our analysis of the UC game.